 - (i) In respect of the Company's Property, Plant and Equipment and Intangible assets: - (a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of property, plant and equipment and relevant details of right of use assets. - (B) The Company has maintained proper records showing full particulars of intangible assets. - (b) The Company has a regular program of physical verification of its property, plant and equipment and right of use assets under which the assets are physically verified, which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
 Pursuant to the program, certain property, plant and equipment and right of use assets which were due for physical verification during the year were verified during the year and no material discrepancies were noticed on such verification. - (c) The Company does not own any immovable property (other than properties where the Company is the lessee, and the lease agreements are duly executed in favor of the lessee).
 Accordingly, reporting under clause 3(i)(c) of the Order is not applicable to the Company. - (d) The Company has not revalued its Property, Plant and Equipment (and Right of Use assets) or intangible assets during the year. - (e) No proceedings have been initiated or are pending against the Company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made thereunder.
-Accordingly, reporting under clause 3(i)(e) of the Order is not applicable to the Company. - (ii) The Company does not hold any inventory.
-Accordingly, reporting under clause 3(ii) of the Order is not applicable to the Company.
+Accordingly, reporting under clause 3(i)(e) of the Order is not applicable to the Company. - (ii) (a) The Company does not hold any inventory.
+Accordingly, reporting under clause 3(ii)(a) of the Order is not applicable to the Company. - (b) The Company has not been sanctioned working capital limits/ working capital limits in excess of Rs.
+5 crore by banks or financial institutions on the basis of security of current assets during any point of time of the year.
+Accordingly, reporting under clause 3(ii)(b) of the Order is not applicable to the Company. - (iii) The Company has granted loans to various parties in the normal course of its business as a Non-Banking Finance Company.
+The Company has also granted loans to its employees as per Company's established policy during the year.
+The Company has not made any investment, provided any guarantee or security to companies, firms, Limited Liability Partnerships (LLPs) during the year.

-- (iii) The Company has granted loans to various parties in the normal course of its business as a Non-Banking Finance Company.
-The Company has also granted loans to its employees as per Company's established policy during the year. - The Company has not made any investment, provided any guarantee or security to companies, firms, Limited Liability Partnerships (LLPs) during the year. - (a) The Company is a Non-Banking Finance Company, and its principal business is to give loans.
+- (a) The Company is a Non-Banking Finance Company, and its principal business is to give loans.
 Accordingly, reporting under clause 3(iii)(a) of the Order is not applicable to the Company. - (b) The terms and conditions of the grant of all loans are not, prima facie, prejudicial to the interest of the Company. - (c) In respect of loans granted by the Company, the schedule of repayment of principal and payment of interest has been stipulated for all the loans and advances in the nature of loans.
-The repayments/receipts of principal and interest for the loans outstanding as of March 31, 2022 are regular, except for the following details:
+The repayments/receipts of principal and interest for the loans outstanding as of March 31, 2023 are regular, except for the following details: